Karol Dobiaš

-Player career
+Playing career

 He was born in Handlová.
 His career started in Baník Handlová.
 In 1965 he moved to Spartak Trnava where he achieved the biggest success as a player.
 With Spartak he became a five time Czechoslovak champion and won three national cups.
 In 1970 and 1971, he was named Czechoslovak Footballer of the Year.
 In 1977, he moved to Bohemians Prague.
 During his career he played 345 matches in the Czechoslovak league and scored 20 goals.
 In 1980, he was allowed to be transferred abroad and he went to KSC Lokeren in Belgium.
 He ended his career in 1984 at Racing Gand.

 He was capped 67 times for Czechoslovakia, scored 6 goals.
 He was a participant at the 1970 FIFA World Cup and a member of Czechoslovak winning team at 1976 European Football Championship.
 In the 1976 final game Dobiaš scored a goal that gave Czechoslovakia a 2–0 lead against West Germany.